Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Cherry on top, for all the hacked chunks reinjected, the following EDC/ECC 288 bytes say that corresponding data are corrupted (of course).
 So the last step was to regenerate the right EDC/ECC data for each modified chunk with a dedicated tool (adapted from another project, see Acknowledgments section).

 Replace the genuine track 1 by hacked one, run it with a Neo Geo CD SD loader because it is the fastest route from hacking to real hardware for testing.
 Enjoy your bloody version.
-I guess there must be a possible workflow starting from the individual files but my solution is working.
+I guess there must be a possible workflow starting from scratch with the individual files but my solution is working fine.
 Better is the enemy of good.

 ## Click on image to see bloody action, Neo Geo CD version
 [ ![Click to see gameplay](/Monkey.jpg)](https://www.youtube.com/watch?v=lhKzlUg3lMo)